Tom Horne

-Thomas Charles Horne (born March 28, 1945) is an American politician, attorney, businessman, and activist who has served as the Arizona Superintendent of Public Instruction since 2023 and previously from 2003 to 2011.
-A member of the Republican Party, he was Attorney General of Arizona from 2011 to 2015.
-Horne ran for reelection as Attorney General but lost to Mark Brnovich in the 2014 Republican primary.
+Thomas Charles Horne (born March 28, 1945) is an American politician, attorney, businessman, and activist serving as Arizona superintendent of public instruction since 2023, having previously served from 2003 to 2011.
+Previously, he was attorney general of Arizona from 2011 to 2015.
+He is a member of the Republican Party.

-He returned to the office of Superintendent of Public Instruction in 2023, having been elected to that office in the 2022 election.
+Horne was first elected Arizona attorney general in 2010.
+He ran for re-election in 2014, losing renomination to Mark Brnovich in the Republican primary.
+In 2022 he was elected superintendent of public instruction, defeating incumbent Democrat Kathy Hoffman.
+He lost renomination in the Republican primary to Kimberly Yee in 2026.

 Early life and education

 Horne was born in Quebec to Polish Jewish parents.
 He was raised in New York, and became a naturalized U.S. citizen in 1954.

 He graduated from Mamaroneck High School in the early 1960s.
+He graduated from Harvard College in 1967 and Harvard Law School in 1970.
+Soon after graduating from law school, he moved to Arizona.

-He was a Democrat before becoming a Republican.
+Horne was a Democrat before becoming a Republican.
 He attended the March on Washington in 1963.
-Horne graduated from Harvard College in 1967 and Harvard Law School in 1970.
-Soon after graduating from law school, he moved to Arizona.